 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

-| MLS | 37 | 16 | 8 | 13 | 73 | 6 | 49 | 13.8 | 2.5 | 70 | 4.6 | 427 | 75 | 4 | N/A | N/A | 5 |
+| MLS | 37 | 16 | 8 | 13 | 73 | 6 | 49 | 13.8 | 2.5 | 70 | 4.6 | 427 | 75 | 4 | N/A | N/A | 1 |

-| Total / Average | 37 | 16 | 8 | 13 | 73 | 6 | 49 | 13.8 | 2.5 | 70 | 4.6 | 427 | 75 | 4 | Hugo Cuypers (19 goals) | Philip Zinckernagel (13 assists) | 5 |
+| Total / Average | 37 | 16 | 8 | 13 | 73 | 6 | 49 | 13.8 | 2.5 | 70 | 4.6 | 427 | 75 | 4 | Hugo Cuypers (4 goals) | Andrew Gutman (1 assists) | 1 |

 Chicago Fire's current season, compared to the previous one, shows several trends.
 Chicago Fire has scored 73 goals from 37 matches in the current MLS season, a performance slightly ahead of last year.
 Their shots per game are consistent at 13.8, while they maintain possession at 49% and pass with 70% accuracy.
 However, Chicago Fire's defensive vulnerabilities are visible with 67 goals conceded this season compared to fewer last year, indicating an area for improvement.
-Chicago Fire's passing consistency, with players like Hugo Cuypers and Philip Zinckernagel contributing heavily to assists (2 and 13, respectively), highlights their strong setup.
+Chicago Fire's passing consistency, with players like Hugo Cuypers and Jonathan Bamba contributing heavily to assists (0 and 1, respectively), highlights their strong setup.
 Chicago Fire's defense has been resilient, but with an increase in discipline (427 fouls) and 75 yellow cards, their aggressive playing style has seen mixed results.
 Their win rate (16 wins from 37 matches) and tendency to concede goals point to areas needing further improvement, especially in maintaining leads, although Chicago Fire has enjoyed good attacking play and solid possession.
 Chicago Fire continues to build on its tactical approach, with an emphasis on possession and attacking from the wings.

 Chicago Fire Team Statistics